Ross County F.C.: Rise to the top flight

 Ross County secured promotion to the Scottish Premier League for the first time on 10 April 2012 when their nearest rival to the title Dundee failed to beat Queen of the South.
 During this push to promotion, Ross County embarked on a 40-game undefeated run in league football, which continued into the Scottish Premier League.
 The run was ended by St Johnstone on 22 September 2012.
 The Staggies parted company with George and Derek Adams on 28 August 2014 following a poor start to the 2014–15 campaign.
 Jim McIntyre was appointed manager on 9 September 2014, with Billy Dodds as his assistant.

 League Cup victory

 On 13 March 2016, Ross County won their first ever major trophy when they beat Hibernian 2–1 in the final of the 2015–16 Scottish League Cup.
 The team's fortunes declined after this success, and they were relegated at the end of the 2017-18 season.

 The club secured an immediate return to the Scottish Premiership after a 4–0 win at home to Queen of the South on 26 April 2019 saw them lift the 2018–19 Scottish Championship.

+Back to back relegations

+Following three consecutive 11th place finished in the Scottish Premiership in 2022–23, 2023–24 and 2024–25, Ross County were relegated back to the Scottish Championship in May 2025, after losing the play off final to Livingston 5–3 on aggregate.

+Following relegation, manager Don Cowie remained as Ross County manager, as the club performed a large squad overhaul in the 2025 summer window.
+Following a poor start to the Scottish Championship season with County sitting bottom of the table, Cowie departed County by mutual consent.

+In September 2025 Ross County announced former Dundee manager Tony Docherty as the club’s new manager.
+However in December, following a 6–0 away defeat to Raith Rovers, Docherty was sacked, with County still sitting 10th in the Scottish Championship table.

+Later in December 2025, Ross County announced the return of former manager Stuart Kettlewell, as manager on a deal until the end of the season.

+In April 2026, Ross County’s relegation to Scottish League One was confirmed after a 3–2 away defeat to Raith Rovers.
+This result meant the club had suffered back to back relegations from the Scottish Premiership to the third tier, League One, despite being the bookmakers pre-season favourites to win the Scottish Championship.
+With County becoming the first team to suffer consecutive relegations from the Premiership to League One in the SPFL era.

+Following this second successive relegation, County announced that manager Stuart Kettlewell would remain in post and lead the club into the League One season.